 The dining room is elegant and beautifully proportioned.
 It contains many more of the 5th Lord Harris’ clock collection, as well as fine silverwork of both British and Indian origin.
 The room is dominated by a large portrait of the 1st Lord Harris and his family.

-The bedrooms are fascinatingly varied and contain the meat of both the 5th Lord Harris’ clock collection, and the incredible Cabazon collection of paintings commissioned by the 3rd Lord Harris.
+The bedrooms are fascinatingly varied and contain both the 5th Lord Harris’ clock collection, and the incredible Cabazon collection of paintings commissioned by the 3rd Lord Harris.
 Other bedrooms include more personal items including a variety of children’s toys, and memorabilia from World War II.

 The saloon is the heart of the house.
 The room rises to the full height of the house, and functioned as both staircase hall and a natural gathering place.
 Progressively, it featured underfloor heating introduced by Wyatt.
 In the saloon can be seen a large collection of fascinating clocks, arms and paintings, as well as a ceremonial Porter’s Trolley, belonging to the 3rd Lord Harris, in silver and mother-of-pearl.